 This charging option utilizes the plug that comes with your EV, connected to a standard 120-volt alternating current (AC) outlet found in most U.S. households.
 Depending on your EV, this adds 2 to 5 miles of range per hour of charging.
 Charging overnight is usually enough to cover the average daily commute.

+Level 2 charging can be installed in a home, and is the most common form of public charging.
 This charging option uses a 240-volt connection, requiring the installation of a charging unit, upgrades to electrical panels, and a dedicated circuit for charging.
-The cost is can range from $1,200 – $2,000.
+The cost of the installation and equipment will vary depending on if you are installing an at-home level 2 charger, or a public charging station.
 Depending on your vehicle, Level 2 will add 15 to 30 miles of range per hour of charging.

 This charging option uses a 480-volt direct current (DC) connection enabling rapid charging at public charging stations.
 A DC fast charge can add 60 to 100 miles of range in 30 minutes.
 DC Fast Charging is typically suitable only for public charging facilities due to the high cost of installation.